chenyinl/2GitsOnOneComputer/README.md

   IdentityFile ~/.ssh/id_rsa_xxx
 ```

-* Clone the new project with:
+* Clone the new project with the link, please replace ":" with "/" and https://
 ```
 git clone xxx@github.com/xxx/projectname.git
 ```